 - Completed Rackham Graduate School online application.

 - Three letters of recommendation.
 Make sure that you register your recommenders when you fill out the online application.
 Letters should be uploaded by recommenders into the online application system.

 - Academic Statement (500 word limit).
 Please explain briefly the nature of your study in philosophy or related fields thus far, your current primary areas of interest (if known), what studies you would like to pursue in graduate school, and whether there are any Michigan faculty with whom you would especially like to work.
 Upload this at the Academic Statement page.

 - Personal Statement (500 word limit).
 Please use this statement to help us understand how you have come to be interested in philosophy, what special challenges you might have faced, what relevant experiences you might have had, and what aspirations you have for the future.
 You may wish to mention facts that may be relevant to your being considered for a Rackham Merit Fellowship, which helps sustain academic excellence and inclusiveness by offering additional financial assistance to students with diverse experiences, goals, and familial backgrounds (see here).
 Upload this at the Personal Statement page.

-- A sample of philosophical writing (word limit: 7,000 words).
+- A sample of philosophical writing (word limit: 8,000 words, inclusive of notes).
 Upload at the Writing Sample page.

 - Resume or CV.
 Upload at the Resume or CV page.